dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Use Transfer Appliance.
 Transfer to Cloud Storage Nearline bucket.
 - [ ] Use Transfer Appliance.
 Transfer to Cloud Storage Coldline bucket.
 - [ ] Use Storage Transfer Service.
 Transfer to Cloud Storage Nearline bucket.
-- [x] Use Storage Transfer Service.
+- [ ] Use Storage Transfer Service.
 Transfer to Cloud Storage Coldline bucket.
+> **Incorrect:** This is not correct because you should not use Coldline if you want to access the files monthly.

 **4. Question 4**